chhaymatt/employeeCreator/README.md

 -   Add today's date as a placeholder for day inputs
 -   Allow back end to accept null for finish date
 -   Add DateFunction unit tests
--   Fix employee card to not display a duration if employee is Ongoing
+-   Fix employee card to not display a duration if employee duration is in the future
 -   Change from calculating duration in milliseconds to the difference in months and years between two dates
 -   Add future employee starting on startDate to EmployeeCard

----
+### 7/03/2023

+-   Add validate date checks with error messages
+-   Add isValidate function with unit tests

+--

 ## What did you struggle with?